Learning to Play General-Sum Games Against Multiple Boundedly Rational Agents: Finding Approximate Uncertainty Sets with Blackbox Optimizers

-\paragraph{Removing binary search.} The binary search over $y$ is a theoretically efficient search over possible optimal or worst-case values of $\epsilon$-CCE.
+One challenge with using Algorithm \ref{alg:theoryinner} in practice is that it relies on a no-regret learning subprocedure that does not scale well.
+This is a common bottleneck in multi-agent learning when deriving practical algorithms from algorithms with strong theoretical guarantees.
+A common remedy is to replace the no-regret learning procedure with a standard learning algorithm (e.g., SGD), usually with no negative impact on empirical behavior or performance.
+We will do exactly this to derive a practical variant of Algorithm \ref{alg:theoryinner} that still inherits its theoretical intuitions.
+This involves two main steps. \paragraph{Removing binary search.} Algorithm \ref{alg:theoryinner}'s binary search over $y$ is a theoretically efficient search over possible optimal or worst-case values of $\epsilon$-CCE.
 However, it is inefficient in a nested optimization like Equation \ref{eq:nested_opt}.
 Observing that $y$'s value affects only the parameterization of the importance weight $\beta_{m+1}$, we can fix $v_{m+1}$ to a sufficiently small value such that $\beta_{m+1} = 1[v_1, \dots, v_m \leq 0]$.

-\paragraph{Streamline Blackwell's algorithm.} We can merge components of $v$ corresponding to the same agent, yielding a functionally equivalent alternative to Eq \ref{eq:v},
+\paragraph{Replacing Blackwell's algorithm.} During Algorithm \ref{alg:theoryinner}'s reduction to halfspace oracles, we can merge components of $v$ corresponding to the same agent.
+This yields a functional equivalent of Eq \ref{eq:v},

-This is more tractable than Eq \ref{eq:v} when $\actionset$ is, e.g., combinatorially large because we can efficiently approximate Eq \ref{eq:newv}.
-Specifically, we can approximate the regret components with local methods rather than explicitly enumerating all possible action deviations.
+In practice, this choice is more tractable than Eq \ref{eq:v}.
+Eq \ref{eq:newv} lends itself to many efficient approximations.
+For instance, when $\actionset$ is combinatorially large, we can approximate the regret estimates with local methods rather than explicitly enumerating all possible action deviations.